Index Fields

 Required Index Fields:

 Required index fields prevent a document from being released unless an index field has data entered into it.
-If the index field does not have data then the document will remain unreleased.
+If the index field does not have data, the document will remain unreleased.
 You can set this feature when creating a new index field by checking the Required check box.
 A required index field is typically used when the index field data is critical for a successful workflow completion or when data is key to reporting.

 If an index field is not a required field, users can opt to not input any data for the field and still release the document as normal.